Best Tech Stack for Building a CLI Tool as a Solo Developer

 CLI tools are the most underrated product category for solo developers.
 No frontend to design.
 No CSS to debug.
 No mobile responsiveness to worry about.
 Just your logic, the terminal, and users who appreciate well-crafted command-line tools.
 I've built several CLI tools over the years, and the best part is that they're usually feature-complete in a few weeks.

-The stack decision for a CLI tool comes down to one fundamental question: do you need your tool to be distributed as a single binary, or is requiring a runtime (Node.js, Python) acceptable?
+The stack decision for a CLI tool comes down to one fundamental question.
+Do you need your tool to be distributed as a single binary, or is requiring a runtime (Node.js, Python) acceptable?
 That question determines everything else.
-Here's what I'd choose.
+Here's what I'd choose, with the current versions and adoption numbers I checked while writing this (all figures verified on 2026-05-30, sources listed at the end).

 The Recommended Stack